rodw/pandox/README.md

   * `input-file` - replaces the body of the code block with the contents of the specified file.

-  * `input-cmd` - replaces the body of the code block with output of the specified command..
+  * `input-cmd` - replaces the body of the code block with output of the specified command.

   * `exec` - executes the body of the code block as it were a shell script

   * `output-file` - writes the body of the code block to the specified file.

   * `output-cmd` - pipes the body of the code block to the specified command.

+## License

+*Pandox* is made availble under an MIT-license.
+See `license.txt` for details.